Particle-Based Assembly Using Precise Global Control: Efficient algorithms for special classes of shapes

 \begin{definition} We call a polyomino $P$ $c$-\emph{empty}, if for every pair $(p_i, p_j)$ of free positions in the same connected component of $G_{\mathbb{Z}^2\setminus P}$ there is a square of size $c\times c$ that initially overlaps with $p_i$ can be moved in such a way that it eventually overlaps with $p_j$ without overlapping with any position of $P$ at any time.
 We call $P$ \emph{weakly $c$-empty} if at any time at most one corner of the square overlaps with a position of $P$. \end{definition}

 For an illustration of \cref{def:empty}, see \cref{fig:decomp_empty}\subref{fig:empty}.
+Note that in the case of weakly 3-emptiness it is sufficient to ensure that during the motion of a tile its neighborhood $N[\cdot]$ is kept empty.
+However, it is not possible to limit the definition of weakly 3-emptiness to this, because then free positions that are adjacent to two tiles (especially ``corner positions'' in the free space) would be excluded from this definition.
 For a $3$-empty polyomino $P$, it is straightforward to see that as long as a tile $t\in P$ can be moved to a free position $p$ that lies in the outer face, such that all surrounding positions of $p$ are free as well, $t$ can be removed from $P$.
 The intuition is the following: Consider a path of a $3\times 3$-square, centered at that free position $p$, that connects $p$ to the outside of the bounding box of $P$.
 The deconstruction step for the tile $t$ consists of all positions given by that path.
 Note that this still holds if we consider weakly 3-empty polyominoes.

-We show that such a removable tile can always be found, if $P$ is the 2-scaled copy of a non-degenerate polyomino.
+We show that such a removable tile can always be found if $P$ is the 2-scaled copy of a non-degenerate polyomino.
 One of the core ideas of our method is to make $P$ weakly 3-empty.
 If $P$ is weakly 3-empty, we consider a partition of $P$ into horizontal \emph{slabs}.
 Based on this partition, we show that either a leaf of the dual graph of the partition can be removed, or a hole of $P$ can be \emph{cut open}, i.e., two adjacent tiles of $P$ can be removed to reduce the number of holes by 1.

 \begin{definition} A \emph{slice} of a shape $P$ is the set of all tiles sharing the same $y$-coordinate.
 A~\emph{slab} is a maximal connected set of tiles within a slice. \end{definition}

 \begin{definition} Let $P$ be a shape, and $\mathcal S_P$ its partition into slabs.
 For 2D shapes, or 3D shapes, we refer by $\mathcal C(\mathcal S_P)$ to the edge-contact graph, or to the face-contact graph of $\mathcal S_P$, respectively.
 That is, each slab is represented by a vertex, and two vertices are connected if and only if the union of both slabs is connected. \end{definition}